In this guide we will learn how to mount a MinIO server that can be used by multiple users.

 $ sudo mc admin user list minio-cloud --json

-And we can see something like this, in the result:
+In return, we should see something like this in the result:

 {